-Students can design their own focus area by registering for a variety of elective courses offered within the program.
+Students can design their own focus area by registering for a variety of elective courses offered within the program and across the School of Continuing Studies, with written program approval.

 Program Guidelines: Human Resources Management

 Georgetown University's Master of Professional Studies in Human Resources Management equips professionals with the advanced knowledge, analytical skills, and practical tools required to design and execute talent, HR, and organizational solutions that positively impact society and stakeholders they serve.